d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 as a specified variable
 approaches a particular value.
 This limit tells us what
-the ratio between a peturbation $h$ and the change in the function value
+the ratio between a perturbation $h$ and the change in the function value
 $f(x + h) - f(x)$ converges to
 as we shrink its size to zero.